 Life insurance companies will take this increased risk into account when underwriting you for a policy.
 If you have one of the more common non-proliferative conditions and there are no other complicating medical or other risk issues, you will have a good shot at receiving a standard risk rating and pay very reasonable life insurance premiums.

-There are certain life insurance companies that specialize in clients with impaired risk due to medical conditions.
 They are much more knowledgeable about hard to assess health issues and the risks associated with them.
-Ogletree Financial Services represents several of these insurers that will rate your risk substantially more favorably than most companies.
-We know how to present your complete unique risk to these particular companies to find the lowest premium available.
+Ogletree Financial Services represents most of these insurers that will rate your risk substantially more favorably than most companies.

 According to the American Cancer Society, gynecomastia “is not a tumor but rather an increase in the amount of a man’s breast tissue.
 Usually, men have too little breast tissue to be felt or noticed.
 Gynecomastia can appear as a button-like or disk-like growth under the nipple and areola (the dark circle around the nipple), which can be felt and sometimes seen.”